Text as Neural Operator: Image Manipulation by Text Instruction: Related Work

-\Paragraph{Feature Composition.} The key idea of this work is to model text as operator.
-This can be seen as a feature composition function to combine the image and text features for image generation.
-Feature composition has been studied more extensively in other problems such as visual question answering~\cite{kim2016b, noh2016image,chenimage,liang2019focal}, visual reasoning~\cite{johnson2017inferring,santoro2017simple}, image-to-image translation~\cite{zhu2017bicyclegan,lee2020drit++}, \etc. In this work, we design a routing mechanism for image generation such that the intermediate neural blocks can be effectively shared among similar text operators.
-Our method is related to feature-wise modulation, a technique to modulate the features of one source by referencing those from the other.
-Examples of recent contributions are: text image residual gating~(TIRG)~\cite{vo2019tirg}, feature-wise linear modulation~(FiLM)~\cite{perez2018film}, and feature-wise gating~\cite{ghosh2019interactive}.
-Among numerous existing works on feature composition, this paper compares the closely related methods including a state-of-the-art feature composition method for image retrieval~\cite{vo2019tirg} and three strong methods for conditional image generation~\cite{zhu2019dmgan,nam2018tagan,elnouby2019geneva}, in additional to the standard routing mechanism~\cite{rosenbaum2017routing} in the ablation study.
+\Paragraph{Multimodal Feature Composition.} Another related area is multimodal feature composition which has been studied more extensively in other problems such as visual question answering~\citep{kim2016b, noh2016image,chenimage,liang2019focal}, visual reasoning~\citep{johnson2017inferring,santoro2017simple}, image-to-image translation~\citep{zhu2017bicyclegan,lee2020drit++}, \etc. Specifically, our method is related to feature-wise modulation, a technique to modulate the features of one source by referencing those from the other.
+Examples of recent contributions are: text image residual gating~(TIRG)~\citep{vo2019tirg}, feature-wise linear modulation~(FiLM)~\citep{perez2018film}, and feature-wise gating~\citep{ghosh2019interactive}.
+Among numerous works on multimodal feature composition, this paper compares the closely related methods including a strong feature composition method for image retrieval~\citep{vo2019tirg} and three competitive methods for conditional image generation~\citep{zhu2019dmgan,nam2018tagan,elnouby2019geneva}.